 The MBA degree made its way from America to Europe about seventy years ago with the founding of INSEAD.

 European MBA programs have flourished ever since, offering countless opportunities to study in breathtaking Old World cities while mastering business in the world’s largest trading bloc.
 However, applicants familiar with American-style MBA programs may be surprised to learn just how different the degree is across the pond.
-Here are seven key differences to consider as you weigh whether a European degree is right for you:
+Our MBA admissions consulting experts state key differences to consider as you weigh whether a European degree is right for you:

 - Most European programs are one-year.
 While UK schools tend to follow the American model, the vast majority of continental programs are one year long.
 Some may see this as a disadvantage, but for others, the reduced opportunity costs and the denser format are a distinct advantage.

 - Many Euro MBAs have lower costs and better ROIs than U.S. programs.
 One year less of studies also means one year less of tuition, lost salary and living costs.
 Even compared to graduates of more onerous U.S. programs, graduates of elite European programs often land similar jobs with similar salaries!